![]() |

 Recipes to try:

 1.Corn flour scrub.
-For oily skin2 tbs.corn flour
+For oily skin

 apple juice(enough to create a paste)